doobeh/ergo/ergo/content/2015/01/sqlalchemy-cheatsheet.rst

     # [<Category:Classic>, <Category:Science Fiction>]

-Here is the complete code for you to run and experiment with:
+Below is the complete code for you to run and experiment with.
+If you have any queries that you think would be a good addition to this article, drop me a note.

 [gist:id=574fc95caee4c22f21ed]